 From the very beginning, I realized specialist magazine publishing is database marketing.
 Ads placed within the title provided an interface between the advertiser and the reader, and as such, the success of an Ad placed in the magazine depended on the quality of the list or readership.

-When the internet first began to take off, I was extremely excited by the phenomenon and very keen to move into the digital space because I realised immediately that online the interface or web page was responsive.
+When the internet first began to take off, I was extremely excited by the phenomenon and very keen to move into the digital space because I realized immediately that online the interface or web page was responsive.
 The target audience could interact directly with the brand placing the advertising.

 That realization is what led me to start working with excite.com, one of the biggest search engines in the world at the time, before the launch of Google.
-During my time there I got involved with the launch of Excite’s free webmail project, and began to see from my publishing background that email marketing was in effect a form of customer publishing.
+During my time there I got involved with the launch of Excite’s free webmail project and began to see from my publishing background that email marketing was in effect a form of customer publishing.
 Done correctly, a brand was able to place their own marketing messages and content in front of their customers and prospects, without having to pay a 3rd party, be that with an online publisher like Facebook or search engines like Google.
 Better still the cost of sending the message out to those people was even then less than a penny!
-By comparison sending the same message to those people on paper via the postal service was over 100 times more expensive.
+By comparison, sending the same message to those people on paper via the postal service was over 100 times more expensive.

 So, in 2001, I founded my first business, Alchemy Worx, the UK’s and arguably the world’s first marketing agency with an exclusive focus on email.
 Alchemy Worx will be 19 years old next year.
 And we are still very much involved in helping brands to do better email marketing.
 We have always been technology agnostic; our belief is a good marketer with a poor platform will always beat a poor marketer using a good platform.
 We let the customer buy the bus and then we drive it for them.
 We do strategy, creative, segmentation and targeting, design, and basically everything to do with building and sustaining long-term relationships with customers and prospects using the email channel.